 Once upon a time, retail was a fairly predictable and boring business.
 You could open a store selling general merchandise and, as long as you didn't mind earning paper thin margins and working long hours, you could earn predictable (albeit modest) profits.
 Fast forward to 2015: technology, increased competition from multi-national competitors, and rapidly changing consumer tastes have made the retail business anything but predictable.
-Today's retailers need to be flexible and creative, but success is still possible.
+Fast forward again to 2020: pandemic conditions and social distancing require retail chains to think fast just to find ways to survive.
+Although today's retailers may need to be relentlessly flexible and creative, success is still possible.

 Here are three rules every new retail chain should follow.

 The days of the neighborhood general store are dead.
 With big box stores like Walmart selling an enormous selection of general merchandise, at unbeatable prices, smaller retailers need a niche.
 A niche is a focused portion of the retail market; retailers who develop a niche are though to have expertise and selection in that area, which entices customers to visit the stores of those retailers.